 Adhesive capsulitis is also called frozen shoulder.
-It is an idiopathic disease characterized by pain and progressive contracture of the glenohumeral joint.
+It is an idiopathic disease characterized by pain and progressive contracture of the gleno-humeral joint.
 The disease affects the joint capsule but the underlying cause is not known.

 The disease starts insidiously with slowly increasing shoulder pain especially at night.
-After 2-6 months increasing stiffness at the glenohumeral joint is noted.
-Both active and passive motion is reduced and can progress until the joint is completely stiff.
+After 2-6 months increasing stiffness of the gleno-humeral joint is noted.
+Both active and passive motions are reduced and may progress until the joint is completely stiff.
 This phase takes 3-9 months.
 The pain then starts to decrease slowly and the mobility of the shoulder comes back over a period of 3-12 months.
-Adhesive capsulitis thus takes 12-24 months from start to end full recovery is usually achieved.
+Adhesive capsulitis thus takes 12-24 months from start to end.
+Full recovery is usually achieved.
 The treatment is symptomatic with analgesics and physiotherapy aiming at preserving the motion.
 Arthroscopic release of the joint capsule may be indicated when the diagnosis is clear in order to improve motion and shorten the natural history.